-Directions: Maps gives you directions to where your device is located.
+Directions: The Maps app gives you directions to where your device is located.

 Notifications: Tap if you’re seeking your device and want to be notified if someone finds it.